software-mansion/radon-ide/packages/docs/docs/getting-started.md

 ### ✨ What does it do

-React Native IDE is a vscode extension that aims to streamline development of React Native and Expo applications.
+React Native IDE is a VS Code extension that aims to streamline development of React Native and Expo applications.
-The current version supports developing for Android and iOS platforms with the current list of features available:
+The current version supports developing on macOS for Android and iOS platforms with the current list of features available:

 - Managing iOS and Android simulator (for now only iPhone Pro and Pixel 7 skins are available)
 - Automatically build and launch your project (keeping track of native or javascript updates automatically)